stefangweichinger/ansible-rclone/README.md

       token: ' {"access_token":"","token_type":"","refresh_token":"","expiry":""}'
 ```

-Note that the space after the single quote `'` for `token` is intentional in order force this into a string.
+Note that the space after the single quote `'` for `token` is intentional in order to force this into a string.
 Otherwise, it will be interpreted as an object and have its double quotes be converted to single quotes within the config file which rclone cannot parse correctly.

 #### rclone_configs detailed example